cosmos/sdk-tutorials/nameservice/tutorial/13-cli.md

 <<< @/nameservice/nameservice/x/nameservice/client/cli/txWhois.go

-We also need to add the commands to our `tx` command:
+We also need to add the commands to our `tx` command in `x/nameservice/client/cli/tx.go` file:

 <<< @/nameservice/nameservice/x/nameservice/client/cli/tx.go